kirilllzaitsev/depth_estimation_on_mcu/README.md

 cfiles/ contains C files for each model type.
 Flashing a model to a device requires only its corresponding header file in cfiles/.

-depth_inference.py is used for interfacing with a device and prediction.png is a sample prediction.
-A highly structured pattern observed in prediction.png does not indicate an issue with the model, but rather a flaw with data I/O.
+depth_inference.py is used for interfacing with a device and prediction.png is a sample prediction obtained after running the script.